 A link to a site containing reviews of books on autism by an autistic adult

 A link to a list of books by autistic authors, and

 A link to the Art of Autism site

-These lists are not all inclusive, as great content is being produced every day, and it is hard to keep up with it all – if you see any blogs missing, please let me know!
+These are not all inclusive, as great content is being produced every day, and it is hard to keep up with it all – if you have suggestions for actually autistic content please let me know by clicking here.

 A wonderfully comprehensive list of blogs written by autistic people called the Actually Autistic Blogs List was compiled in 2016 and is still being updated.

-It includes both blogs that are no longer being updated (but may still be of value to readers) as well as current and active blogs on a variety of topics.
+It includes both blogs that are no longer active (but may still be of value to readers) as well as current and active blogs on a variety of topics.

 Perspectives and resources for and by autistic parents parenting autistic children include:

 Aspergers like me

 My name is Stuart Duncan and I am the father of 2 great boys, Cameron (Autistic) and Tyler, his younger brother.
 It wasn’t until my oldest son was diagnosed with autism that I recognized many similarities between us that lead to the eventual diagnosis of Aspergers for myself at the age of 36.